adamhemzal/adamhemzal.com-v2/content/projects/diplomatic-academy/index.md

 slug: "diplomatic-academy"
 title: "Diplomatic Academy"
 description: "WordPress site for the client who provides personal courses about diplomacy"
 summary: "WordPress site for the client who provides personal courses.
-I was in the role of WordPress developer who was responsible for creating custom theme based on a given design."
+My role as a WordPress developer was to create a custom theme based on a given design."
 logo: "./diplomatic-academy-czech-logo.png"
 thumbnail: "./diplomaticka-akademie-showcase.png"
 website: "https://diplomaticka-akademie.cz/en/"